christianwannerstedt/Stupid-Table-Plugin/README.md

 The thead and tbody tags must be used.

-Add a class of "type-DATATYPE" to the th's to make them sortable by that data type.
-If you don't want that column to be sortable, just don't give it a type-DATATYPE class.
+Add a data-sorting-type attribute to the th's to make them sortable by that data type.
+If you don't want that column to be sortable, just give it data-sorting-type="none" (or any other non existing type)

 Predefined data types
 ---------------------